 - Gross Operating Income, GOI: Once we know the Gross Potential Income of a real estate investment property, we arrive at the Gross Operating Income by subtracting out the estimated annual losses due to non-payment or vacancies.

 - Breakeven Ratio for Rental Property: Lenders use the break-even ratio as one of their analysis methods when considering providing financing for a real estate investment property.
+The breakeven ratio factors income gross rental income, debt servicing or loan payments, and all operating expenses.
 Too high of a break-even ratio is a cautionary indicator.